Object Detection with a Raspberry Pi and OpenCV

 #nms = Non-Maximum Suppression - higher percentage reduces number of overlapping detected boxes

-#cup = list of names of objects to detect or empty for all available objects
+#objects = list of names of specific objects to detect or empty array for all available objects

 def objectRecognition(dnn, classNames, image, thres, nms, draw=True, objects=[]):